SFFMA SAFER Grant

 Administered by Employee Retirement System of Texas:

 Line of Duty Death Benefit - The benefit provides for $500,000 per incident.
 It is available to any firefighter’s family in the event of a line-of-duty death.
 A college tuition exemption is also available to children of fallen firefighters.
+Learn more from the Texas LODD Taskforce.

 Administered by the Texas Higher Education Coordinating Board: